iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

 This tour will highlight the major features of the pan language by showing how the configuration for a batch system for asynchronous handling of jobs could be described with the pan language.
-The fictitious, simplified batch system used here gives you the flavor of the development process and common pan features.
+The fictional, simplified batch system used here gives you a taste of the development process and common pan features.
 The description of a real batch system would contain significantly more parameters and services.